UCLNatSci/uclnatsci.github.io/routes.md

 </details>

 <details>
-  <summary>Chemistry stream combinations</summary>
+  <summary>Mathematics and Statistics combinations</summary>

+  * (Maths & Stats) + Physical Chemistry
+  * (Maths & Stats) + Biomedical Sciences
+  * (Maths & Stats) + Genetics, Evolution and Environment
+  * (Maths & Stats) + Molecular and Cell Biology
+  * (Maths & Stats) + Neuroscience and Psychology
+  * (Maths & Stats) + Physics
+  * (Maths & Stats) + Astrophysics

+  NOTE: Maths & Stats can only be pursued as a minor stream - your other stream MUST be your major stream for year 3 (and year 4 if you stay for the MSci).

 </details>

 <details>
-  <summary>Chemistry stream combinations</summary>
+  <summary>Physics combinations</summary>

+  * Astrophysics + Physical Chemistry
+  * Astrophysics + Geophysical Sciences
+  * Astrophysics + Molecular and Cell Biology
+  * Astrophysics + History, Philosophy and Social Studies of Science
+  * Astrophysics + (Maths & Stats)
+  * Physics + Inorganic and Materials Chemistry
+  * Physics + Physical Chemistry
+  * Physics + Geophysical Sciences
+  * Physics + Molecular and Cell Biology
+  * Physics + (Maths & Stats)
+  * Physics + History, Philosophy and Social Studies of Science
+  * Medical Physics + Biomedical Sciences
+  * Medical Physics + Neuroscience and Psychology
+  * Medical Physics + History, Philosophy and Social Studies of Science

 </details>

 <details>
-  <summary>Chemistry stream combinations</summary>
+  <summary>Science and Technology Studies combinations</summary>

+  * History, Philosophy and Social Studies of Science + Inorganic & Materials Chemistry
+  * History, Philosophy and Social Studies of Science + Organic Chemistry
+  * History, Philosophy and Social Studies of Science + Physical Chemistry
+  * History, Philosophy and Social Studies of Science + Earth and Environment
+  * History, Philosophy and Social Studies of Science + Geophysical Sciences
+  * History, Philosophy and Social Studies of Science + Biomedical Sciences
+  * History, Philosophy and Social Studies of Science + Genetics, Evolution and Environment
+  * History, Philosophy and Social Studies of Science + Molecular and Cell Biology
+  * History, Philosophy and Social Studies of Science + Neuroscience and Psychology
+  * History, Philosophy and Social Studies of Science + Astrophysics
+  * History, Philosophy and Social Studies of Science + Physics
+  * History, Philosophy and Social Studies of Science + Medical Physics

 </details>

-<div id="MAS"></div>
-### Mathematics and Statistics

-(Maths & Stats) + Physical Chemistry
-(Maths & Stats) + Biomedical Sciences
-(Maths & Stats) + Genetics, Evolution and Environment (Maths & Stats) + Molecular and Cell Biology
-(Maths & Stats) + Neuroscience and Psychology
-(Maths & Stats) + Physics
-(Maths & Stats) + Astrophysics
-NOTE: Maths & Stats can only be pursued as a minor stream - your other stream MUST be your major stream for year 3 (and year 4 if you stay for the MSci).

-<div id="PHY"></div>
-### Physics

-Astrophysics

-Astrophysics + Physical Chemistry
-Astrophysics + Geophysical Sciences
-Astrophysics + Molecular and Cell Biology
-Astrophysics + History, Philosophy and Social Studies of Science Astrophysics + (Maths & Stats)
-Physics

-Physics + Inorganic and Materials Chemistry
-Physics + Physical Chemistry
-Physics + Geophysical Sciences
-Physics + Molecular and Cell Biology
-Physics + (Maths & Stats)
-Physics + History, Philosophy and Social Studies of Science Medical Physics

-Medical Physics + Biomedical Sciences
-Medical Physics + Neuroscience and Psychology
-Medical Physics + History, Philosophy and Social Studies of Science

-<div id="STS"></div>
-### Science and Technology Studies

-History, Philosophy and Social Studies of Science + Inorganic & Materials Chemistry History, Philosophy and Social Studies of Science + Organic Chemistry History, Philosophy and Social Studies of Science + Physical Chemistry History, Philosophy and Social Studies of Science + Earth and Environment History, Philosophy and Social Studies of Science + Geophysical Sciences History, Philosophy and Social Studies of Science + Biomedical Sciences History, Philosophy and Social Studies of Science + Genetics, Evolution and Environment History, Philosophy and Social Studies of Science + Molecular and Cell Biology History, Philosophy and Social Studies of Science + Neuroscience and Psychology History, Philosophy and Social Studies of Science + Astrophysics History, Philosophy and Social Studies of Science + Physics History, Philosophy and Social Studies of Science + Medical Physics

 <details>